 If you consider yourself an analytical thinker and have a passion for math, problem solving, and cutting-edge technology, then computer science could be the major for you.

 As a discipline, computer science uses math and algorithms to solve programming issues, so computer systems can run smoothly.
 One of the biggest advantages to earning a degree in this field is that it can open doors for you in a variety of industries.
 In fact, employment in computing-related occupations is expected to grow by 15% through 2029 — 11% more than the average occupation.
 Pay is good, too: computer science majors have some of the highest starting salaries, with the average bachelor’s degree holder earning $86,469.
+Furthermore, financial assistance options like student loans can make pursuing a computer science degree more attainable for aspiring students.

 To come up with our top college picks for studying computer science, we started by with colleges that rank highly on Money's annual Best Colleges list, which ranks colleges on their affordability, quality of education, and alumni outcomes.
 Then, we narrowed down our choices by evaluating the share and number of students earning computer science degrees at each of these schools, as well as the average salaries reported by alumni of computer science programs to PayScale.